Best Delta credit card offers (And how to pick the right one for you)

 Delta SkyMiles® Platinum American Express Card

-The Delta SkyMiles Platinum Amex card has a welcome bonus of 90,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
-Offer expires 4/28/2021.
+The Delta SkyMiles Platinum Amex card has a welcome offer 90,000 bonus miles after you spend $3,000 in purchases on your new card in your first three months of card membership.

-In addition to earning the welcome bonus, you can continue to get great value from the card by using it for your daily purchases.
+In addition to earning the welcome offer, you can continue to get great value from the card by using it for your daily purchases.
 You’ll earn:

-- 2x Delta miles at restaurants and at U.S. supermarkets
+• 2x Delta miles at restaurants worldwide including take out and delivery in the U.S. and at U.S. supermarkets

-- 1 Delta mile per dollar spent on everything else
+• 1 Delta mile per dollar spent on other eligible purchases

 Why this card is best for annual companion certificate